 Cross cover claims

-A few insurers have already introduced new subjectivities stating that PI cover will not be valid unless firms also have a stand-alone cybercrime policy.
+A few insurers have already introduced new subjectivities stating that PII cover will not be valid unless firms also have a stand-alone cybercrime policy.

 What to expect in 2020